richarddushime/Implementing-Facial-Recognition-and-Biometric-Attendance-Monitoring-in-Educational-and-Corporate-Set/OLS  Application.md

 * To build a network of like-minded researchers: Through the OLS program, I hope to connect with other researchers who are interested in open science and build a network of peers and mentors who can support my work and help me to develop as a researcher.

 Overall, my learning goals in the OLS program are focused on developing my skills and understanding in open science practices, as well as building a network of like-minded researchers who can support and collaborate with me in my work.
-  >

 ***Mentor**

-_What do you expect from a mentor?
-Please respond in a maximum of 200 words.
-You can use MarkDown formatting (see:[ https://commonmark.org/help/](https://commonmark.org/help/))._

-<
 As a participant in the Open Life Science program, some potential expectations from  a mentor  include:

 * Providing guidance and expertise: A mentor can provide guidance and support to help me and  the team navigate the various challenges and obstacles that may arise during the project. he can also provide expertise and insights based on his own experience in the field.